Food Science and Industry Bachelor's Degree

 Careers in Food Science and Industry

-Completing the program opens up new professional opportunities for graduates in such fields as food science, meat science and other areas.
+Completing the program opens up new professional opportunities for graduates in such fields as food science, meat science, quality assurance, product development and management.

 Graduates are needed to manage and supervise sophisticated food manufacturing industries that produce poultry, fresh and processed meat, dairy products, bakery goods, frozen and canned fruits and vegetables, confections and snack foods.
 Job placement and starting salaries have been excellent.

 Imaginative and well-trained people are needed in research and product development to create new and innovative products and processes.
 Some graduates work with producers to improve the quality of raw materials.
 Persons trained in HACCP and food safety, microbiology, quality assurance and sensory analysis are needed to help food processors meet more stringent consumer and government requirements.
 Others are involved in selling, merchandising, advertising or managing food operations.
 Government regulatory agencies also hire food scientists to assure public health, nutrition and food labeling.
 If students have foreign language capabilities, international food industry jobs are available.